MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-PSSession.md

 ```

 ### -ConnectionUri
-Specifies a Uniform Resource Identifier (URI) that defines the connection endpoint for the temporary session in which the Get-PSSession command runs.
+Specifies a URI that defines the connection endpoint for the temporary session in which the Get-PSSession command runs.
 The URI must be fully qualified.

 This parameter configures the temporary connection that is created to run a Get-PSSession command with the ConnectionUri parameter.

 The format of this string is:

+\<Transport\>://\<ComputerName\>:\<Port\>/\<ApplicationName\>

-\<Transport\>://\<ComputerName\>:\<Port\>/\<ApplicationName\>The default value is "http://localhost:5985/WSMAN".
+The default value is: http://localhost:5985/WSMAN.

 If you do not specify a ConnectionUri, you can use the UseSSL, ComputerName, Port, and ApplicationName parameters to specify the ConnectionURI values.
 Valid values for the Transport segment of the URI are HTTP and HTTPS.